Table of Contents

 While crunches are one of the most common core exercises, they may not be the most effective.

 Even throughout the first trimester of my pregnancy, I (Kalie) loved incorporating plank variations into my daily routine.

 Why planks rock…

 Planks work WONDERS on your core, not to mention improving your balance, posture and flexibility.
-They’re one of those all-around exercises that build muscle and strengthen your abs, back, chest, shoulders and neck.
+They’re one of those exercises that builds muscle and strengthens your abs, back, chest, shoulders and neck.

 Heck, you don’t even need a yoga mat!

 There are soooo many variations, which means you’ll never tire of these body-toning beasts.

-How to effectively do a plank.
+How to effectively do a plank

 Proper planks can decrease your risk of back injuries that are correlated with many other core exercises.

-- Contract your core and last butt not least (pun intended), clench your glutes.
+- Contract your core and, last butt not least, (pun intended), clench your glutes.

 - Keep your head, shoulders, back and legs in a straight line.
 (Your belly shouldn’t dip toward the floor and your buttocks should not be lifted toward the ceiling.
 Basically, your back should be so flat that you could balance a glass of water on it.)